lmc-eu/spirit-design-system/packages/web-twig/CONTRIBUTING.md

 In a moment the app will be setup and ready on `https://localhost:4443`.

-Please consult [`Makefile`](./Makefile) for available commands and options to setup and run this project.
+Please consult [`Makefile`][makefile] for available commands and options to setup and run this project.

 ## Components definition